CBD Wellness explains why full spectrum CBD products are the most effective

 -Full spectrum: Contains all the naturally occurring compounds, Phytocannabinoids, and terpenes.
 Is the least processed.
 Allows for the best entourage effect and results.
 Appears as a medium to light golden honey.

 -Broad spectrum: Same as full spectrum except another process is used to remove the trace amount of thc.
-The removal of trace amounts of thc greatly impact effectiveness and diminish entourage effect.
-Appears as a light to clear honey, typically will show crystallization.
+Broad Spectrum products typically appear lighter similar to clear honey.

 Each differs in its extraction refining processes, they also behave differently within your endocannabinoid system.
 Knowing about each type allows you the knowledge needed to make an educated decision on what product is best.
 We will briefly go over these extraction processes used to create these different spectrums.